-Due to new State and Federal education requirements, Daemen College has decided not to recruit and/or enroll new students for the Fall 2014 and Spring 2015 semesters into the Weekend Masters Program.
-More information regarding the status of these program options will be posted during the Fall 2014 semester.
-Master of Science in Adolescence Education: Initial/Professional Certification (7-12)
+Due to new State and Federal education requirements, Daemen College has decided not to recruit and/or enroll new students for the Fall 2015 and Spring 2016 semesters into the Weekend Masters Program.
+More information regarding the status of these program options will be posted during the Fall 2015 semester.

 - AE500 Dimensions of Learning and Teaching – content specific (6)

 - AE503 Assessment and Evaluation in Adolescence Education (3)

 - AE511 Adolescent Psychology (3)

 - AE515 Specific Methods of Teaching Secondary Subjects – content specific (6)